tuiSSE/sighty/README.md

 #Functions
 Sighty:
-- should be a free App which users can download in the Google PlayStore
+- should be a free application which users can download in the Google PlayStore
 - requires TalkBack to be turned on
 - has the opportunity to log in with social media platforms
 - can take max.
 4 pictures